jeorgeiiii/mi-ai-assistant/README.md

 Your assistant is ready.
 You can now start chatting.
    Type 'quit' or 'exit' to end the conversation.
 -------------------------
-You: Do I have any new emails?
-Assistant: Yes, you have one unread email from 'Google' with the subject 'Security alert'.

-You: Okay, archive it.
-Assistant: The email from 'Google' has been archived.

 You: What are my tasks for today?
 Assistant: You have one task for today: 'Finish project report'.

-You: Add a new task: 'Buy groceries for tonight'.
+You: Okay, mark it as complete.
-Assistant: The task 'Buy groceries for tonight' has been added to your list.
+Assistant: The task "Finish project report" has been marked as completed.

 You: And what's on my calendar for tomorrow?
 Assistant: You have a 'Dentist Appointment' scheduled for tomorrow at 11:00 AM.

-You: Can you cancel the dentist appointment?
+You: Can you move the dentist appointment to 1 PM?
-Assistant: Are you sure you want to delete the 'Dentist Appointment' event?

-You: Yes.
-Assistant: The 'Dentist Appointment' has been successfully removed from your calendar.
+Assistant: No problem.
+The 'Dentist Appointment' has been rescheduled to start at 1:00 PM.

+You: Are there any new emails from 'Berkay Alkan'?
+Assistant: Let me check...
+Yes, you have one unread email from 'Berkay Alkan' with the subject 'Project Proposal'.
+The body says he has attached the new proposal for review.

+You: Can you reply to him and say I will review it and get back to him tomorrow?
+Assistant: I have prepared a draft reply to 'Berkay Alkan' for you to review in Gmail.
+It says: "Hi Berkay, Thanks for sending this over.
+I will review it and get back to you tomorrow.
+Best,".
+Shall I send it?

+You: Yes, please send it.
+Assistant: The reply has been sent.